Ficus pumila: Description

+It is pollinated by the fig wasp Wiebesia pumilae (syn.
+Blastophaga pumilae), and is fed upon by larvae of the butterfly Marpesia petreus.

 Cultivation

 As the common name, "creeping fig" indicates, the plant has a creeping/vining habit and is often used in gardens and landscapes where it covers the ground and climbs up trees and walls.
 It is hardy down to 1 C and does not tolerate frost.
 Therefore in temperate regions it is often seen as a houseplant.
 It is fast-growing and requires little in the way of care.
 It can be invasive when environmental conditions are favorable.
 Its secondary roots or tendrils can cause structural damage to certain buildings with fragile mortar or structures made of fragile materials.

 It has gained the Royal Horticultural Society's Award of Garden Merit.

-The plant requires the fig wasp Blastophaga pumilae for pollination, and is fed upon by larvae of the butterfly Marpesia petreus.